trevorwjames/trevorwjames.github.io/_posts/2020-07-27-Predicting-Customer-Churn.md

 ## And The Winner is...

 We like to be as "Scientific" as posible when looking at a problem.
 This is always the best way to go about findig the simplest solution for a complex problem.
 I personally have always believed that the most simple solution is alwasy the best one.
-After being as scientific as possible during my model building stage we have arrived at our idea model.
+After being as scientific as possible during my model building stage we have arrived at our ideal model.
 A Logistic Regression model.
 Based on Accuracy,

 ### Link to Github repository & data set source